Roger Grosjean: Military career

 Grosjean was trained in Clermont-Ferrand and at the Ambérieu-en-Bugey Air Base, graduating second in his class.
 He was given the rank of Sergeant and, during the Phoney War, became a fighter pilot, based in Étampes, where he flew the Morane-Saulnier M.S.406 and the Dewoitine D.500.
 In May 1940, his plane was hit by Allied anti-aircraft fire and he was wounded.
-He was unable to take part in the Battle of France and, when German bombers struck the Étampes base, was elsewhere but returned to help dig the graves of his colleagues.
+He was unable to take part in the Battle of France and was elsewhere when German bombers struck the Étampes base, but returned to help dig the graves of his colleagues.

 In 1941, Grosjean was posted to the Fighter Group (GC) 2/1 in Le Luc; the group's mission was to protect the French fleet in Toulon.
 In September 1941, Grosjean's engine malfunctioned and he crashed into the forest at Flassans-sur-Issole.
 He was seriously injured and unable to return to duty until the spring of 1942, at which time his request to rejoin his group in North Africa was denied and he was deemed unfit to fly.
 Now a master sergeant, he was accepted at an officer candidate school but his injuries barred him from attending.